Point of Sale

 If business fluctuates in your restaurant, be imaginative to get your seats filled.

-When you get creative and conquer slower times, you’ll see an influx in cash, which is always a good place to be in!
+When you get creative and conquer slower times, you’ll see an influx in restaurant cash, which is always a good place to be in!

-Managing cash flow isn’t easy, but it pays to develop good habits that keep your restaurant in the green.
+Managing total cash flow isn’t easy, but it pays to develop good habits that keep your restaurant in the green.
 It’s important to constantly be looking for ways to keep income high and expenses low.
 That means investing in good accounting and POS systems and hiring people who are as committed to maintaining a positive operational cash flow as you are.

-When you have a clear line of sight to exactly how much is coming in (and when) and you how much is going out (and when), you’re on your way to making smart financial decisions for your restaurant – now and in the future.
+When you have a clear line of sight to exactly how much is coming in (and when) and you how much is going out (and when), you’re on your way to making smart financial decisions for your business – now and in the future.